-Mission 24, a unique effort led by Apnalaya with partner NGOs, government and philanthropists to solve structural issues of M-East Ward, Mumbai was launched by the BMC commissioner, Sh.
+This unique effort, led by Apnalaya with partner NGOs, government and philanthropists, was launched by the BMC commissioner, Sh.
 Ajoy Mehta and Sh.
-Sachin Tendulkar on 12th September 2017 with a focus on betterment of M-East Ward (with the largest slum population in the city).
-Mr. Mehta announced his support in this initiative and will work towards upgrading M-East Ward.
-BMC will focus on better educational institutions, women and child healthcare, sanitation and decentralisation of waste management so as to reduce burden on the Deonar dumping ground.
+Sachin Tendulkar on 12th September 2017.
+With Mr. Mehta announcing his support in this initiative, BMC will focus on better educational institutions, women and child healthcare, sanitation and decentralisation of waste management so as to reduce burden on the Deonar dumping ground.

 M-East Ward - Background View